Your College's Virtual Presence

 to add to their calendar of choice.

 Number of Sessions

-For Spring 2021, colleges are able to offer up to six sessions per Signature Fair.
+For Fall 2021, colleges are able to offer up to five sessions per Signature Fair.

 You may offer more than one session at the same time.
 Whenever you offer overlapping sessions, please be sure to use a different Zoom link for each.

 We believe that no more than four sessions of no more than 30-40 minutes each will provide the most benefit to most students and colleges.
 The number of students likely to attend a session will vary by institution, and so the investment of resources in terms of time and staffing also needs to be considered.

 For Spring 2021, you are able to set the start and end time of your sessions.
 These may be the maximum length designated for that fair.
 Sessions at Signature Fairs may be up to 60 minutes long.

 You can choose who on your staff will be responsible for presenting each session.
 Depending on your goals, you may want to offer:

 - Presentation - A Zoom session organized as a lecture, with an admission representative speaking to a large audience

 - Panel - A Zoom session on a particular topic with one or more guest panelists and an admission representative serving as moderator